 The Blaze's colourful display wins hands down, although you won't see it if you put your hands down…

-The Surge's larger display (below) shows even more data to fitness and sports nuts.
-Its display is a touch screen monochrome LCD with backlight (for low light visibility).
+The Ionic's larger display (below) shows even more data to fitness and sports nuts.
+Its display is a touch screen colour LCD.
+You can choose from 17 different clock faces, and watch (and listen to) guided exercise workout training sessions.

 Which has the best battery life?